 Career Outlook and Salary

 It generally takes a mix of formal education, such as a degree in videography, along with amateur film making experience to get started as a cinematographer.
 College programs generally require a final film project.
-Job growth for cinematographers is expected to be about average through 2024, with a median salary of nearly $50,000.
+Job growth for cinematographers is expected to be faster than average through 2028, with a median salary of nearly $55,000.